 "Shut up, Jane, it's only a bit of fun," Bob said.
 "Come on, Fiona."

 The woman started to unbutton her blouse.
-I could tell by the way that she moved that it was not the first time she had given such a performance.
+I could tell by the way she moved it was not the first time she had given such a performance.
 "Bob, what the hell, please tell her to stop."

 "Don't be such a prude.
 You don't have to look do you."

 The woman threw her blouse onto a chair.
-She unzipped the side of her skirt and then slipped it down to the floor, kicking it over to the corner of the room."
+She unzipped the side of her skirt and slipped it down to the floor, kicking it over to the corner of the room."

 I yelled at the woman.
 "You don't have to do this.
 Just take no notice of them."